splinter/jaggery-entity/README.md

 Installation
 ============
-To get started place the following two modules ;
+To get started place the following two modules into the modules directory of your Jaggery server;

-1. jaggery-entity
+1. entity
-2. jaggery-utils
+2. utils

-in the modules directory of your Jaggery server.

 Defining an Entity
 ==================